esoclabprinceton/ESOC-Predoc-Training/README.md

 - Understand the basics of linear regression and discrete choice models, and learn to run specific kind of regression models in R/STATA/Python.
 - Understand what a DAG is and be able to construct one.
-- Be able to calculate and interpret coefficients and different standard errors in regres- sion models.
+- Be able to calculate and interpret coefficients and different standard errors in regression models.
 - Be prepared to run and plot interaction terms in linear and discrete choice models.

 Assignment: